Equivalences of biprojective almost perfect nonlinear functions: A technique to determine equivalence

 Generally, it is very difficult to determine when two (APN) functions are equivalent or not.
 Usually, it is only possible to check inequivalence in low dimensions via computer using certain invariants.
 Thus, the usual way to argue that a family of APN functions is ``new'' is to show that they are not equivalent to the known APN functions in low dimensions.
 This is of course on several levels unsatisfying: One does not gain any theoretical insight as to \emph{why} the mappings are inequivalent, and one does not get any information on the behavior in larger dimensions.

 The key idea in our approach is inspired by the inequivalence results of Yoshiara~\cite{YoshiaraPower} and Dempwolff~\cite{DempwolffPower} on power functions.
-In both papers, the authors establish CCZ-inequivalence between power functions by exploiting the existence of a large cyclic subgroup in the automorphism groups of power functions.
-Similarly, we will identify a large cyclic subgroup in the group $\Aut_{EL}(F)$ if $F$ is a biprojective polynomial pair and use this subgroup and Proposition~\ref{prop:conjugated} to prove inequivalences between biprojective polynomial pairs.
-Note that the general approach of this technique is quite flexible to determine (in)equivalence of combinatorial objects; it was for instance also used by the authors to determine isotopies for semifields in~\cite{GK}.
+In both papers, the authors establish $\CCZ$-in\-equi\-valence between power functions by exploiting the existence of a large cyclic subgroup in the automorphism groups of power functions.
+Similarly, we will identify a large cyclic subgroup in the group $\Aut_{\EL}(F)$ if $F$ is a biprojective polynomial pair and use this subgroup and Proposition~\ref{prop:conjugated} to prove inequivalences between biprojective polynomial pairs.
+Note that the general approach of this technique is quite flexible to determine (in)equivalence of combinatorial objects; it was for instance also used to determine isotopies for semifields in~\cite{GK}.